MrDOS/bna-scraper/README.md

 of publications,
 and even then only as low-resolution PDFs.
-This script retrieves high-resolution original images based on the URLs provided by the API.
+This script retrieves high-resolution original images of individual pages, ranges of pages, or entire issues based on the URLs provided by the API.

 [bna]: https://www.britishnewspaperarchive.co.uk/